 Ecstasy is the common name for the illegal synthetic drug called methylenedioxymethamphetamine (MDMA).
-It is both a stimulant and an hallucinogen, since it speeds up the workings of the central nervous system and alters the user's perception of reality.
+It is classified as an empathogen, which means it increases feelings of empathy and compassion towards others.
+It also acts as a stimulant, since it speeds up the workings of the central nervous system and at high doses can also alter someone’s perception of reality giving it hallucinogenic qualities.

 Ecstasy is commonly used as a mood enhancer at parties and nightclubs.
 In high doses, ecstasy can cause seizures and vomiting or may contribute to death.

-Common slang terms for ecstasy include the 'love drug', 'E' and 'eckies'.
+Common slang terms for ecstasy include the 'love drug', 'E', 'eckies', ‘pingers’ and ‘caps’.
 Ecstasy is usually swallowed as a tablet, but can come in powder form.
+Pills are usually different colours and have pictures or logos stamped on them.
 There have also been reports of crystal MDMA in Australia and Victoria in recent years.

-When we are stressed or under threat, the central nervous system readies us for physical action by creating particular physiological changes.
-These may include the release of adrenalin and other stress hormones.
-Key functions like heart rate and blood pressure may increase, redirecting blood flow into the muscles and away from the gut.
+When we are stressed or under threat, the readies us for physical action and our bodies react in response.
+This may include the release of adrenalin and other stress hormones.
+Key functions like heart rate and may increase, redirecting blood flow into the muscles and away from the gut.

 Ecstasy is renowned for the feelings of peace and love it invokes.
-This could be caused by an elevation in particular brain chemicals, or neurotransmitters, such as serotonin and dopamine.
+This could be caused by an elevation in brain chemicals, or neurotransmitters (such as serotonin and dopamine).